Houston Cemetery Tours

 - Adath Israel Cemetery – It is from 1910, it is an old Orthodox Jewish cemetery.

-- Aldine Cemetery – This is an abandoned cemetery.
+- Aldine Cemetery – This is an abandoned cemetery with about one-half dozen headstones.

 - Brookside Funeral Home and Memorial Park – The cemetery has served the Houston community since the 1930s.
 It has over 290 acres, including a mausoleum, private estates, a crematorium, and multiple gardens.